captain-sensible/CI4-CMS/README.md

 ive added some content security policy via a meta tag in the main weblayout  view

+<p>The content contained between the top and bottom hash tag line , is from landingPage.php <br><br>
+ The menu navbar  content is all  contained in a file called  navbar.php ;  and is located app/views</p>

+ <p> In webLayout.php which is the main content for all web pages is this code:<br><br>
+   &#60;?= $this->include('navbar') ?&#62;
+ <br><br>
+ A menu navbar is common to all web pages; needed by all web pages, so that code is put directly into webLayout.php and  will make sure the content of navbar.php is always included when the view webLayout.php is rendered.
+ . </p>

+ <p>The content of other web pages is different , so for all other web pages,
+  content to be included into the main template will at the beginning contain the two lines below:<br><br>

+ &#60;?=$this->extend('webLayout') ?&#62;<br>
+ &#60;?=$this->section('content') ?&#62;<br><br>

+The first line above simply gives notice that the contents of a file say &#34; landingPage.php&#34;that have those two lines at the beginning will be included into the main template page which is webLayout.php.
+The second line is to mark out that content to be included will start after that line.Content to be included will end at the last line before:

+ : <br><br>
+&#60;?=$this->endSection()?&#62;<br><br>

+<br><br>
+Really the only crucial thing you have to do is edit the controller Sendmail.php in app/Controllers The section you need to edit is the credentials for your own gmail account , if you are going to use that as a rely for the &#34; contact us &#34;
+ data to get sent to the recipient you want.
+Other wise use your smtp web hosting account have a gander at :
+ <a href "https://github.com/PHPMailer/PHPMailer ">PHPMailer at github info</a>

 So there is no need to run composer update.Ive left out node_modules  so you will need to run npm (see below)